techdivision/import-docs/04.libraries/docs.md

 * [import-category](https://github.com/techdivision/import-category) - Provides category import functionality
 * [import-attribute](https://github.com/techdivision/import-attribute) - Provides attribute import functionality

-> Libraries like import-attribute will also work with the EE, so there is not separate implementation.
+> Components like import-attribute will also work with the EE, so there is not separate implementation.

 ### Libraries for Enterprise Edition (EE)

-These are the M2IF core libraries for the Magento 2 Communit Edition (EE).
+These are the M2IF core components for the Magento 2 Enterprise Edition (EE).

 * [import-ee](https://github.com/techdivision/import-ee) - Provides core import functionality for Magento 2 EE
 * [import-product-ee](https://github.com/techdivision/import-product-ee) - Provides product import functionality for Magento 2 EE